- Current Prices:$575,000 to $899,000

 This community has numerous amenities available for residents to enjoy.

-For those looking to invest in a new home, Jack London Square features a wonderful variety of designs to suit the buyer's needs.
+If you're in the market for a new home, Jack London Square has a fantastic variety of designs to choose from.

 Where to Live